Kai Havertz: Senior

 On 29 August 2018, Havertz was called up to Germany's senior team for the first time by head coach Joachim Löw.
 He was included in the squad for Germany's UEFA Nations League match against France and friendly against Peru.
 Havertz made his international debut on 9 September 2018, coming on as a substitute in the 88th minute for Timo Werner against Peru, with the match finishing as a 2–1 home win for Germany.
 Upon making his debut, he became the first player born in 1999 to represent the national team.
 On 19 May 2021, he was selected to the German squad for the UEFA Euro 2020.
 On 19 June 2021, he scored Germany's third goal in the 51st minute in a 4–2 win over Portugal in the UEFA Euro 2020.
 He scored a goal in the final group fixture for a 2–2 draw against Hungary which saw his side qualify for the knockout phase of the competition.

 In November 2022, he was selected in the final squad for the 2022 FIFA World Cup in Qatar.
 On 1 December, he scored a brace in a 4–2 win over Costa Rica; however, Germany did not progress to the knockout round.

+Havertz was named in Germany's squad for UEFA Euro 2024.
+In the opening match of the tournament on 14 June, Havertz played the first 63 minutes, assisting the team's second goal and scoring the third from a penalty kick as Germany won 5–1 against Scotland in Munich.

 Player profile

 Style of play

 Havertz has been described as a technically gifted, two-footed attacking midfielder who is comfortable with the ball on either foot and adept with his head.
-During his formative years, his style of play drew early comparisons to compatriot Mesut Özil, with Havertz himself admitting the midfielder was a player he looked up to.
+During his formative years, his style of play drew early comparisons to compatriot Mesut Özil, with Havertz himself stating that Özil was a player he looked up to.
 By the age of 19, and following numerous impressive performances in the Bundesliga, further comparisons had been drawn between Havertz and former Leverkusen players such as Michael Ballack and Toni Kroos and some began describing him as a combination of all three and an Alleskönner – a player who can do everything.

-He has also been compared with Thomas Müller, as they both have the talent for finding spaces in congested areas and making the right runs, although Havertz has been described as a more elegant and skilful player than Müller.
+Havertz has also been compared with Thomas Müller, as they both have the talent for finding spaces in congested areas and making the right runs, although Havertz has been described as a more elegant and skilful player than Müller.
 Havertz prefers the false nine role, which he played at Chelsea.
 However, during the 2021–22 season, he had no specific position and was experimented in different positions, though his best streak came when he played centrally as a forward/false nine, roles that he is very familiar with.

-Reception

-Due to his finesse and technique, Paul Merson called Havertz a Rolls-Royce footballer stating, "Havertz is one of Chelsea's best players.
-People forget he is class.
-He knits things together.
-He's a Rolls-Royce, he glides round the pitch."